Anirwin1303/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/external-css-file.md

 ---
-name: Add CSS External Sheet
+name: External CSS File
 about: Need to make an external sheet
 title: ''
 labels: ''
-assignees: ''
+assignees: Anirwin1303

 ---